Origins of the Quaker Cemetery

 This unique poetic invitation was penned for Dr. Dick’s close friend, Philip Wanton, who resided in a quaint frame house once located at 216 Prince Street.
 The house long ago disappeared.

-Dr. Elisha Cullen Dick’s playful and inviting rhyme showcases his medical prowess and his flair for poetic expression.
+Dr. Elisha Cullen Dick’s playful and inviting rhyme showcases not only his medical prowess but his flair for poetic expression and social warmth.
 This piece serves as a delightful reminder of the multifaceted talents that historical figures often possess.

 On September 22, 1825, Elisha Cullen Dick died at his Cottage Farm residence in what is now the Lincolnia section of Fairfax County.
-His remains were transported through Alexandria on a funeral wagon and interred in an unmarked grave in the Friends Burying Ground on Queen Street.
+His remains were transported through Alexandria on a funeral wagon and interred in an unmarked grave in the Friends Burying Ground on Queen Street—now the site of the Kate Waller Barrett Branch Library.
+Thus, one of Alexandria’s most distinguished early citizens rests beneath a place where modern Alexandrians gather to read and learn, largely unaware of the remarkable man buried beneath their feet.

 Conclusion